CSS Feature Detection with @supports (No Modernizr)

 Selector detection too

-@supports selector(:has()) tests whether a CSS selector is supported — useful for detecting newer pseudo-classes before using them.
+@supports selector(:has()) tests whether a CSS selector is supported, which is useful for detecting newer pseudo-classes before using them.

 Old Approach